- - Integrated Woodworking – Customized Solutions

 Smart Surface Technologies:

 Surface technology has been steadily expanding its presence at LIGNA, and in 2017 featured for the first time as a display category of its own.
 The surface technology sector is enjoying strong growth on the back of mounting customer demand for product individualization, and in 2017 this trend resulted in significantly enlarged displays in the surface technology section of the show.
 The organizers are therefore planning to further highlight and expand this topic at LIGNA 2019, focusing in particular on adhesives, liquid coatings and lacquers and digital printing.
-Last year's show in fact featured several providers of digital printing solutions, including regulars like Barberan, Cefla, Hymmen and Wemhöner and first-timer exhibitors like Efi.
+Last year's show in fact featured several providers of digital printing solutions, including regulars like Barberan, Cefla, Hymmen and Wemhöner.
 In 2019, the digital printing lineup will also include 3D printing technologies.

 Wood Industry Summit: